Mental Health Facilities Staunton, VA

 Liberty Point Behavioral Healthcare

-Liberty Point Behavioral Healthcare is a mental health treatment center in Staunton, VA, located at 1110 Montgomery Avenue, 24401 zip code area.
-Liberty Point Behavioral Healthcare provides residential treatment and telemedicine/telehealth.
-Liberty Point Behavioral Healthcare offers individual psychotherapy, psychotropic medication and couples/family therapy to children / adolescents.
-Liberty Point Behavioral Healthcare also supports military families, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at Liberty Point Behavioral Healthcare consist of diet and exercise counseling, integrated primary care services and case management.
+Liberty Point Behavioral Healthcare is a mental health clinic in Staunton, Virginia, located at 1110 Montgomery Avenue, 24401.
+Liberty Point Behavioral Healthcare offers residential treatment and telemedicine/telehealth.
+Liberty Point Behavioral Healthcare provides trauma therapy, couples/family therapy and psychotropic medication to children / adolescents.
+Liberty Point Behavioral Healthcare also supports military families, children/adolescents with serious emotional disturbance and people with PTSD.
+Some other services provided by Liberty Point Behavioral Healthcare include case management, education services and vocational rehabilitation services.

 Valley Community Services Board